CLSherrod/clsherrod.github.io/_posts/2008-01-06-keep-moving-forward.md

 Keep moving forward, learn from your mistakes don't dwell on them.
 Keep doing it and making adjustments as you go.

-I've adjusted Abundance Unlimited this last year.
 I keep getting ideas and I implement them.
 I don't dwell on the mistakes I've made.
 Some recent ideas I've implement I wish I did right away back a year and a half ago.
 I keep moving forward and I'm having a blast doing it.

 Your future is awaiting your inspired action.
 Dream a big dream.
 It's yours for the asking.